1 expensive gemstone flower bouquet

 Flower bouquet brooch made in Germany around 1620-1630.
 The used materials are gold, diamonds, enamel, and emerald.

 Do you know what kind of jewelry looks great on you?
 How to accentuate your best features?
 What necklace goes best with a short neck?
 Or what you should not wear when you have a bit larger hips?
-Well, I have those problems too and so I published a new PDF/e-book about this subject, with dozens of tips.
+Well, I have those problems too, and so I published a new PDF/e-book about this subject, with dozens of tips.
 All the questions you have about what looks great on you and how to accentuate your best features with the right jewelry are in this e-book.
 And if you still have a question, just e-mail me (info@florencejewelshop.com).

 accentuate your best features

-Where can I send your free gift to?
+Where can I send the Free Gift?

-Hugs Florence of FlorenceJewelshop
+Florence of FlorenceJewelshop

 0 0 votes